raimo-al/LongTermStorageaDNA/README.md

 **Step34.sh**: Step34 consists of generating summary statistics using samtools flagstat

-- **Step4CreateReport.sh** creates a report (txt file) summarising the total, trimmed, unique/aligned and/or endogenous reads of all your samples.
+- **Step4CreateReport.sh**: creates a report (txt file) summarising the total, trimmed, unique/aligned and/or endogenous reads of all your samples.

+# Citation:

+**Please cite https://utheses.univie.ac.at/detail/74668 if you use this pipeline.**

+LongTermStorageaDNA-Scripts is available under the terms of the MIT license.
+The computational results of this work have been achieved using the University of Vienna`s Life Science Compute Cluster (LiSC).

 # Additional references include: